Pivotal Cloud Foundry (PCF)

 - Database VM is a live database that monitors new requests, stores information about requests that have been received and updates the status of requests as they are completed.

 Loggregator - PCF's Loggregator aggregates and streams computer-generated log and event files and metrics from all of PCF's infrastructure components along with any applications that are deployed.
 These logs are combined into a single stream of data known as the PCF Firehose.

-Key Benefits of Pivotal Cloud Foundry for Developers
+Pivotal Cloud Foundry Benefits for Developers

 With PCF, organizations can improve the efficiency and speed with which they build, deploy and operate the software.
 PCF speeds up software delivery and makes it easy to scale underlying application infrastructure with a growing base of users.
 PCF is highly automated, easy to install, and runs on any public or private cloud, so organizations can run their applications wherever they choose and scale them across infrastructure targets.